davidwaldherr/davidwaldherr/README.md

 - 👋 Hi, I’m @davidwaldherr

 - 👀 I’m interested in how the knowledge of coding languages enhances one's possibility for creative imagination.
-While imagination may be more important than knowledge, knowledge empowers imagination, and learning how to code has accelerated this cycle for me.
+While imagination may be more important than knowledge, yet knowledge empowers imagination.
+Learning how to code has accelerated this cycle for me.

 - 🌱 I’m currently learning React-Three Fiber to create 3D web experiences.
 My current ambition is to create a Natural Language
 Processing (NLP) dream journal using the OpenAI API in order to solve the problem of lucid dreaming.